Going Sockless – 6 Ways to Avoid the Stink

-Previously, we introduced some classic sockless pairings as a way of staying cool while looking effortlessly stylish.
-This week we’ll teach you how to execute these looks while avoiding all the common downsides of going sockless including sweaty feet, odor and ruined shoes.
+We’ve already introduced some classic sockless pairings in a Pinterest board as a way of staying cool while looking effortlessly stylish.
+Now we’ll teach you how to execute these looks while avoiding all the common downsides of going sockless including sweaty feet, odor and ruined shoes.

 Unless you’re one of the genetically chosen ones who can walk blocks upon blocks in the 90+ degree summer heat without shedding an ounce of sweat, going sockless is probably not without its share of less-than-fresh complications.
 Fortunately, there are plenty of ways, regardless of your sweating propensities, to go sockless while staying fresh.